Punta Cancún s/n, Zona Hotelera

 What if we want to reserve on short notice?

-- You should contact the wedding planner directly.
+- You should contact the wedding coordinator directly.

 How many days do we need to arrive prior to the ceremony?

-- You are required to be in the country at least four business days prior.
+- Mexico requires that you be in the country at least four business days prior.
 Saturdays, Sundays and Mexican holidays do not count.
 Your arrival day does not count toward the “business day” requirement.
 You must arrive four FULL business days prior.

 What is the difference between legal (civil), religious and symbolic ceremonies?